timcappalli/nhl-schedule-ics/README.md

 4. Update the `SEASON` variable with the season identifier (ex: "20242025" for 2024-2025 season)

 5. Run the generator ( `node app.js` )

+6. An .ics file will be generated in the working directory with the name "{TEAM}-{SEASON}.ics".